SeisComP/seiscomp/doc/base/api-python-client.rst

 StreamApplication class
 -----------------------

-The application class has another occurence: :class:`seiscomp3.Client.StreamApplication`.
+The application class has another occurrence: :class:`seiscomp.client.StreamApplication`.

 The class :class:`StreamApplication` extends the :class:`Application`
 in terms of record acquisition.
 It spawns another thread that reads the records